 I grew up in Pickerington, Ohio, a small suburb of Columbus.
 I was raised in a great Christian home, and believed in God from a young age.
 But it wasn’t until I was about thirteen or fourteen that I began taking my faith seriously.
 It was from early summer camps and youth group events that my life was changed.
 I began taking God far more seriously than I ever had before in my life.
-During the first few years of high school I would wake myself up at 5 AM just to read and pray for an hour (though I often fell back to sleep halfway through!).
+During the first few years of high school I would force myself awake up at 5 AM just to read and pray for an hour (though I often fell back to sleep halfway through!).

-It was probably the discovery of Jesus Culture (the band), and Bethel Church in Redding, California that created this change in my life.
+It was probably the discovery of Jesus Culture (the band), and Bethel Church in Redding, California that drove this next change in my life.
 I was learning every day from this church, from leaders like Bill Johnson, Kris Vallotton, and others, that “God is in a good mood”.
-This new picture of God who loved me and accepted me for who I am was revolutionary to my life.
+This new picture of God who loved me and accepted me for who I am was revolutionary.
 In fact, my whole family went through a change during this time thanks to Bethel Church and its teaching.
 I was working at a Christian book store then, I was in either 10th or 11th grade, and had some disposable income.
 So I began devouring books from Bethel, and others such as Heidi Baker who were connected with Bethel (my employee discount helped a bit, too).
 I was “on fire” by ever standard of the phrase.
 I was seeking God, loving Him, and desiring the gifts of the Spirit.

-In the fall of 2011 I left my home and drove all the way with my dad and one of my best friends for four days to Redding, California.
-I did all this in order to attend an unaccredited school for crazy Charismatics wanting to learn how to do miracles.
-It seemed like nonsense to a lot of people who knew me, but I have never regretted this decision.
-During my time at Bethel, I spent two years at the school, I learned more about God and myself and the Gospel then I could have ever dreamed.
-And best of all, I met my beautiful and amazing wife Ketlin!
+In the fall of 2011 I left my home and drove all the way with my dad and one of my best friends to Redding, California.
+I went all that way to attend an unaccredited school for crazy Charismatics wanting to learn how to do miracles.
+It seemed like nonsense to a lot of people who knew me, but I have never regretted the decision.
+During my time at Bethel—I spent two years at the school—I learned more about God and myself and the Gospel then I could have ever dreamed.
+And best of all, it was at Bethel that I met my beautiful and amazing wife, Ketlin.
 We met during first year and got married halfway through my second year (January 3rd, 2013).
-Three years later she is still the best thing that has ever happened to me. :)
+She’s undoubtably the best thing that’s happened to me.

 And I have not slowed down in this resolve.
 The Gospel remains the primary interest in my writing and my theology.
-It is the primary theme of my writing, that God is truly good and the Gospel is really good news.
+It is likely the primary theme of my writing, that God is truly good and the Gospel is really good news.

 If you have questions about the details of what I believe, that’s something I’m happy to talk about.
-But read what I’ve written, especially We Belong.
-If you want a copy, just send me an email and I’ll happily send you one.
+Thanks for reading this, and I hope you find encouragement from my story.